A Guide to Land Tax for Property Investors

 Diversification also helps balance economic cycles, vacancy fluctuations and market-specific risks.
 Investors who build multi-state portfolios often enjoy more stable returns over the long term.

-3. Utilizing Exemptions and Thresholds
+3. Utilising Exemptions and Thresholds

 Victoria’s land tax framework includes exemptions and thresholds that can significantly reduce or even eliminate liability for certain properties.
 Examples include: